shanahdt/MUSI4331/source/syllabus.rst

 you should also convene with your partner, discuss the assignment together, and plan out the presentation.

-You can see a rubric of how presentations are marked here.
+You can see a rubric of how presentations are marked `here <http://shanahdt.github.io/MUSI4331/assignments/presentationRubric.html/>`_.

 Grades will be given as percentages out of 100 and will be applied to daily work (homework and presentations) and the final project.